What Is Binge Eating Disorder?

 Acupuncture has been investigated as a complementary therapy for BED.
 The proposed mechanisms include modulation of the dopaminergic reward system, regulation of appetite hormones (ghrelin and leptin), reduction of cortisol, and modulation of the vagus nerve — influencing the gut-brain axis.

-Preliminary studies suggest that auricular acupuncture (auriculotherapy) may reduce binge eating by modulating vagus nerve activity and influencing hypothalamic satiety centers.
-Reduction of anxiety and stress also helps decrease the emotional triggers of binge episodes.
+Preliminary studies suggest auricular acupuncture (auriculotherapy) may reduce binge eating by modulating vagus nerve activity and influencing hypothalamic satiety centers.
+Reducing anxiety and stress also helps weaken the emotional triggers of binge episodes.

-Acupuncture is used as a complement to psychotherapeutic and, when indicated, pharmacologic treatment.
-It does not replace the multidisciplinary approach but can be an additional tool, especially for patients seeking management of anxiety and emotional regulation.
+Acupuncture complements psychotherapy and, when indicated, pharmacologic treatment.
+It does not replace the multidisciplinary approach but can be an additional tool, especially for patients seeking help with anxiety and emotional regulation.

 Prognosis